JBroks/booksy-reviews/README.md

 **User Story 11:**

-- Solution: User can search reviews by typing title, author, genre, type etc in the search bar.
+- Solution: User can search reviews by typing title, author, genre, type etc. in the search bar.

 **User Story 12:**